Vancouver Island Fishing

 Salmon and Steelhead Fishing on Vancouver Island

 Canada is world renowned for the quality of its fishing, whether for native rainbow trout on river and lake; Atlantic salmon on the famous east coast rivers such as the Miramichi, Grand Cascapedia, Bonaventure, Moise, Eagle and Restigouche; lake trout and steelhead of the Great Lakes; or the various species of Pacific salmon (Chinook, Coho, Chum, Pink and Sockeye) and steelhead which run the many rivers of the British Columbian coast – famous rivers like the Dean, Skeena, Kalum, Kitimat, Squamish, to name but a few on the B.C. mainland.
-But I want to focus here on the great fishing on the rivers of Vancouver island, most well known of which are probably Cowichan, Stamp, Campbell, Nimpkish, Englishman, Big Qualicum, Somass, Gold and Salmon river.
+But I want to focus here on the great fishing on the rivers of Vancouver island, most well known of which are probably Cowichan, Campbell, Nimpkish, Englishman, Big Qualicum, Little Qualicum, Stamp, Somass, Gold and Salmon river.
 First an insight into some of the wonderful fishing on the Campbell River, once a favourite haunt of Roderick Haig-Brown, as described so evocatively in his book, “A River Never Sleeps”.

 Chris Tucker recently made the move from Scotland to Vancouver Island – why wouldn’t you! – and is making the most of the wonderful opportunities locally.
 I will record here some of Chris’s fishing adventures in the Pacific North West, in the main on Vancouver Island.